Design & Technology at Stocksbridge Junior School

-At Stocksbridge Junior School, we are all designers and technologists!
-We want our pupils to appreciate the value of designing and the importance of technology.
+At Stocksbridge Junior School, every child is a designer.
+We want all our pupils to know that every time they engage in researching, designing and making a product, they are a designer.
+We want all our children to appreciate the value of designing and the importance of technology.
 We strive for them to have no limits to their ambitions and to aspire to become architects, graphic designers, chefs or carpenters!
-Through our Design and Technology curriculum, we want all of our pupils to develop an appreciation of the subject, be inspired, be ambitious and confident in their ability.
-Using the knowledge and skills they have acquired through the Design and Technology curriculum, they should be equipped to explore their own unlimited creativity.
+Through our Design & Technology curriculum, we want all our pupils to develop an appreciation of the subject, be inspired, be ambitious and confident in their ability.
+Using the knowledge and skills they have acquired through the Design & Technology curriculum; they should be equipped to explore their own unlimited creativity in the future.

-Our well-constructed curriculum in Design and Technology leads to pupils successful learning.
+Our well-constructed curriculum in Design and Technology leads to pupils’ successful learning.
 This is evidenced in the outcomes within workbooks, Seesaw and practical work produced.
 Pupils are well prepared for the next steps and stages of their learning due to the progressive and well sequenced curriculum.
-As a result, pupils make excellent progress they know more and remember more as they move through the Design and Technology curriculum at Stocksbridge Junior School.
+As a result, pupils make excellent progress they know more and remember more as they move through the Design and Technology curriculum at Stocksbridge Junior School and beyond.

 The National Curriculum for Design and Technology